-A small kitchen can feel intimate and cozy when it’s just the two of you, but add a little one into the equation and it can quickly become cramped.
+A small kitchen can feel intimate and cosy when it’s just the two of you, but add a little one into the equation and it can quickly become cramped.
 So, how do you use the space in a small kitchen to its full advantage?

 Small kitchens don’t automatically exclude you from spending quality time eating and relaxing in the space.
-Simply select slim chairs, petite kitchen islands, and narrow tables and stools that don’t take up the whole space.
+Simply select slim chairs, petite kitchen islands and narrow tables and stools that don’t take up the whole space.
 If you’re planning a kitchen remodel, you might want to check your options of shallower kitchen cabinets as well.

-When you’re working with limited space, you need sleek, effective solutions.
-In some places, drawers might work better than cupboards.
+When you’re working with limited space you need sleek, effective solutions.
+In some places drawers might work better than cupboards.
 You can then pack in everything from your kids’ toys, to your work from the night before.
-Drawers also give easier access to items than cupboards and, when you’re smart with the space, you can see everything you need in a bird’s eye view.
+Drawers also give easier access to items than cupboards; and when you’re smart with the space you can see everything you need in a bird’s eye view.

 In much the same way that mirrors give the illusion of space, so do glossy surfaces.
 Choose laminate cupboard doors or drawers, or stainless steel appliances that reflect light.
-This will make your kitchen appear bigger while being easy to clean.
+This will make your tiny kitchen appear bigger while being easy to clean.
 An overall win-win!

 You don’t have to sacrifice that coffee machine you’ve always longed for.
 You can have it all.
 Just choose smaller appliances that fit with your space better.
 There are many sleek yet small appliances that allow people with small kitchens to have the same luxuries as those with more space.
 In addition to slimmer appliances, you can go for ones that are smaller on the outside but have the same dimensions on the inside.
-Alternatively, opt for combi appliances, such as washer dryers , that do the job of two.
+Alternatively, opt for combi appliances, such as washer dryers, that do the job of two.